 - Backbone Organization – Takes on the role of managing collaboration.

 OCMH serves as the backbone for our collective impact work.
+Our collective impact focus is Social Connectedness of Youth.

 We have five collective impact teams: